-Bi-Level Mobile Homes are a favorite among vintage mobile home fans.
+A Bi-Level Mobile Home is a favorite among vintage mobile home fans.
 Their great use of space and unique floor plans were ahead of their time.

 Stewart Bi-Level Mobile Home

 This restored Stewart Bi-Level Mobile Home is a beauty!
 Unfortunately, the park it’s located in closed in January and the owners needed to sell it.
 Since the original Craigslist ad has been deleted I wasn’t able to get an update on the home.

 A vintage double decker travel trailer made by Stewart.
 In over all very good condition.
 I am posting this for a friend but the details are as follows.
 This trailer has been in DeAnza park for at least the past 20 years.
 The electrical and plumbing have been redone.
 It can be pulled with a truck but will obviously need new tires.
 This is perfect for someone who wants to move it and start living in it immediately or for someone who wants to restore it to its former glory.
 This is a very unique 2 story unit that has 3 bedrooms and 2 bathrooms.
 An interior washer/dryer and lots of storage.
 It retains much of its vintage charm including original pink stove.
 Park is closing in January so trailer must be sold and moved.

 This bi-level mobile home is a beauty!